This post answers a series of tough questions about this vital and indispensable doctrine.

 Perhaps the most important verse about miracles and surrender: “I have shown you many miracles from the Father” (John 10:32).

 Jesus never lost his divine attributes, nor did he set or lay them aside.
 Rather, he kept them, but surrendered and submitted them to the Father.
-So the Spirit anointed him to do miracles, but even the Spirit surrendered and obeyed the Father.
+So the Spirit anointed him to do miracles.
 Jesus surrendered to and obeyed the Father, who hid his Son’s divine attributed behind Jesus’s humanity.
-So through the Son Jesus, the Triunity worked the miracle.
+So through the Son Jesus, the Triunity worked the miracle: Father, Son, and Spirit.

 2..
 When Jesus hungered or thirsted, did his human nature do that?